aoanla/aoanla.github.io/posts/2019/10/nationalderbyfest-102019/index.rst

 .. image:: /images/2019/10/NDF2019.jpg
   :alt: The flyer image for this National Derby Fest: crouched jammer ready to sprint at start of whistle (in black and white, with red star), against horizontally divided yellow and red background box; yellow bar at top of flyer, red at bottom.
 Second box (positioned "on top" of the background, but "behind" the skater) reads "National Roller Derby Festival 2019".
 The logos of all three leagues with full teams are aligned along the bottom of the flyer.

 This year's `National Derby Fest`_ has a change of format, designed to maximise the amount of game play each team got.
 As such, this is National Derby Fest is a double round robin: each team will play the others *twice*, in half-length games (two 15 minute periods).
-As numbers for all teams are a little low this year, this will allow everyone to
+As numbers for all teams are a little low this year, this will allow everyone to participate in as much derby as possible, whilst still playing WFTDA-rules otherwise.

 The fourth league in South Africa, Pretoria's P-Town Roller Derby, will be donating a skater to the Cape Town team, and we assume will be donating volunteers.

 The winners on points will go forward to play each other in a full-length WFTDA-regulation Final.